Service Learning | Building Your Community

-At Baker, we believe in developing students into responsible contributors to society and caretakers of their communities.
 Most Baker students get involved in at least one service project during their college career, engaging in community service locally and in the region, nation, and even the world.
 Voluntary community service may be a one-time, short-term project or a lengthy, ongoing commitment by a group or just one student.

 Every service experience is integrated into and enhances the academic curriculum of the student.
 Baker knows student learning takes place not only within the classroom but also outside and within our community.
-Service learning promotes hands-on learning by accomplishing the following:
+Service-learning promotes hands-on learning by accomplishing the following:

 - Addresses community needs

 - Actively reflects on the learning taking place